 Don’t Just Digitize

 In truth, you cannot build the supply chain you need solely by modifying the current state.
 Rather, you must begin with a fundamentally new set of questions.
-While you continue to anticipate what will happen based on all that you currently know, you must also understand what actually is happening as events unfold, and how to pivot in response.
+While you continue to forecast better, you must also understand what actually is happening as events unfold, and how to pivot in response.
 Only then can you make the intuitive, technological, and operational leaps required to build a hyper-responsive supply chain.

 Sense & Pivot Supply Chain for Digital World

 This more expansive mindset adds a new axis to your supply chain strategy.
 As you digitize and automate to execute against plan, you also prepare to perform against the unplannable, by building in the ability to sense and pivot.
 Each axis complements the other.
 Digitizing and automating your supply chain can eliminate many of the more mundane, frustrating activities (friction) that drain supply chain resources day in and day out.
 You can then refocus those assets on making your supply chain more dynamically responsive.

 Sales and operations planning (S&OP), for example, makes a determined shift away from the traditional linear process of ad hoc demand forecasting and supply and production planning toward a new approach grounded in smart sensing and dispersed in-the-field decision-making, supported by fact-based “what-if” decision analytics.
 The net result is a continuous S&OP approach that nimbly adapts to changing conditions and priorities.
 Similarly, manufacturing moves from a scale-based box that efficiently fills orders on time and at low cost to modular units that enable greater product customization, produce close to customers, and are highly attuned to customer experience.